Archive Best Phones Without Social Media to Buy for Your Kid

 Kyocera Dura XE: Best Ultra-Rugged Flip

 If you’re looking for an ultra-rugged phone for your active kid, Kyocera Dura XE is hands down the most durable flip phone on the market.
-At the price of just below $270, it is fairly more expensive than other rugged phones around, but it can definitely make up for that in the long run.
+It comes at the price of just below $270.
+It is fairly more expensive than other rugged phones around.
+However, it can definitely make up for that in the long run.
 With an IP rating of 68, this phone is waterproof and can survive a five-foot drop onto concrete.
 It has a Push to Talk and an SOS button on its sides, with the End Call and speakerphone keys on the top.

 Although it runs on Android 5.1, you can’t download and install third-party apps on it.
-This makes it an ideal phone for parents who are worried about their kids’ using social media.
-And the UI is designed in a way that resembles an old-school basic phone.
+This makes it an ideal phone for parents who want to stay connected to their kids without giving them access to social media.
+The UI is designed in a way that resembles an old-school basic phone.
 It has a 5MP camera that although not that powerful, will get the job done.
-Your child can surf the internet on this phone, but only through the preinstalled browser.
-This is definitely one of the best phones without social media on the market, though it does have a hefty price tag.
+Your child can surf the internet on this phone, but only through the preinstalled internet browser.
+This is definitely one of the best dumb phones for kids on the market, though it does have a hefty price tag.

 Pros: